Getting Started

 🔑 Add Credentials

-Pass credentials for your cloud directly as flags.
-Your credentials are stored locally and never sent to any external service.
+Pass credentials for your cloud directly as flags — stored locally, never sent to any external service.
+For AWS:

 anycloud credentials new my-aws --provider aws \